How to Manage Your Time

 URGENT NON-URGENT

-IMPORTANT Unavoidable, alas (Teaching, RA work) Prioritize at all costs (Your “writing” per Carlisle)
+IMPORTANT Unavoidable, alas (Teaching, RA work) Prioritize at all costs (Your research)

 UNIMPORTANT Shirk where possible1 (Public goods provision) I have never gotten to anything in this cell (IDK, alphabetizing books?)